-Just a few years ago, the design of LED luminaires largely mimicked the familiar forms of incandescent lighting.
+Just a few years ago, the design of LED lighting largely mimicked the familiar forms of incandescent lighting.
 Now, innovative designers are leveraging the unique traits of LED technology—along with the latest advances in areas such as light quality and diffusion—to create distinctive decorative lighting designs.

-Powered by small diodes, many of these newer LED luminaires are characterized by slim silhouettes and intricate shapes not possible with incandescent fixtures.
+Powered by small diodes, many of these newer LED lights are characterized by slim silhouettes and intricate shapes not possible with incandescent fixtures.
 Some of our favorite pendants and chandeliers demonstrate the potential of LED technology to transform lighting design.

 The Raimond consists of two intricate stainless-steel spheres that transport the electrical current.
 The spheres are punctuated by 252 tiny LEDs to create dazzling, ambient illumination.